apache/nifi-minifi-cpp/CONFIGURE.md

                 max concurrent tasks: 1
                 Properties:

+**NOTE:** Make sure to specify id for each component (Processor, Connection, Controller, RPG etc.) to make sure that Apache MiNiFi C++ can reload the state after a process restart.
+The id should be unique in the flow configuration.

 ### Configuring flow configuration format

 MiNiFi supports YAML and JSON configuration formats.
 The desired configuration format can be set in the minifi.properties file, but it is automatically identified by default.
 The default value is `adaptiveconfiguration`, but we can force to use YAML with the `yamlconfiguration` value.